compoze/compoze.github.io/templates.md

 ```

 Compoze preconfigures your CompozeAutomationRole to allow Github to assume this role via [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services), so no other configuration is required.

+3. **Deployment Stages:** During the Compoze Product creation process, you will configure the number of environments that will be created for your Services; for example dev, stage, and production environments.
+In order to deploy to each of these environments, your Github Actions files must contain deployment stages for each environment.
+4. **Github Actions Configuration:** The standard placement for your Github Actions file to be picked up by Github is in a **.github** directory in the root of your project.
+Generally, this is labeled something like main.yaml, though the exact naming convention can be left to your discretion